 Last week I had a BodyTalk appointment with a lovely young practitioner.
 She asked my age and told me that I look about 10 years younger!
 I have been supplementing my healthy diet since the year 2000 and I believe it is really making a difference not only to my energy levels but also to my skin.

-Which supplements nourish our skin from the inside?
+Which supplements nourish our skin from the inside and provide us with younger looking skin?

 Calcium with balanced levels of magnesium, Vitamin D3 and Vitamin K – helps with cells renewal, lipid barrier protection and antioxidant protection from DNA damage.
 A deficiency will manifest itself in dryness, itching, premature aging/wrinkling and an increased tendency to develop skin cancers.
 When there is a calcium deficiency, your body will ‘steal’ calcium from your bones and teeth.